1dipesh/Second-Hand-Car-Price-Prediction/README.md

 This project applies Flask app to deploy a machine learning algorithm trained by using Linear Regression to predict the car-price of a second hand car using features such as Brand, Model, Used year, Engine Size, Milerate(miles travelled), and Gear Type.

+Dashboard 1 and Dashboard 2 visualizes the data using Tableau.

 The applicaiton is deployed using Heroku.

 Link for the website: https://second-hand-car-price-predict.herokuapp.com/